501 - Live at Bass Concert Hall (Austin Night 1)

 In all the years since Tom Taylor's investigation first exposed these Texana forgeries, not one person has been prosecuted for them because there's just enough plausible deniability and not enough proof of criminal intent to bring charges.

-Yeah, someone tried to cheer for Bastrup while others were upset about a terrible.
+Yeah, someone tried to cheer for Bastrup while others were upset about a terrible It's very confusing to drag alongside this is this whole thing is confusing and we apologize it always has been

-I'm not even gonna make you ask but it was a million in 1989
+Shit.
+I'm not even going to make you ask, but it was a million in 1989.

 So to this day, some people do believe that John Jenkins was murdered, either because of those debts that he had or because his big personality earned him some menu.